-It is advised that cord blood infusion is accompanied by task-specific training at a dose of 14-40 hours within 6 weeks (adjusted per age), to maximise potential benefits following cord blood infusion.
-This compliments the patient's regular rehabilitation schedule and is provided by rehabilitation services.
+It is advised that cord blood infusion is accompanied by task-specific training to maximise potential benefits following cord blood infusion.
+This compliments the patient's regular rehabilitation schedule and may be provided by a hospital, a private therapist, or NDISfunded service provider.
 In addition, some physical therapy teams may conduct baseline and follow up assessments focused on capturing motor outcomes.